 Please read the course information in GoldLink carefully and contact the department or instructor if you have questions regarding class meeting requirements.

-Synchronous courses require the student to be logged in from their home computer at a specific class time each week and may include live streaming through ITV or Wimba.
+Synchronous courses require the student to be logged in from their desktop or laptop computer at a specific class time each week and may include live streaming through ITV or Wimba.
 With the addition of a webcam and microphone, the online synchronous student can interact fully with the instructor and other students in the course, and students can view recorded archives afterward to review important points.
-These online courses are identified in GoldLink with a 990-995 course number and Web-Based as the instructional Method.
+These online courses are identified in GoldLink with a 990-995 course number and Web-Based as the instructional method.